 - Surgical treatment; the aim of surgery is to stabilise the AC joint.
 This can be done in a variety of ways and is dependant on the nature of the injury as well as the time elapsed following the injury.

 In acute injuries, stabilising the clavicle using a synthetic ligature or tape can be undertaken.
-Thus is called an Acromioclavicular (AC) joint stabilisation.
-If however there is a more significant injury or if there has been a delay in presentation, then for greater security, the Coracoclavicular (CC) ligaments will need to be reconstructed.
-This is termed a Weaver Dunn procedure and entails the excision of a small amount of the outer end of the clavicle and the transfer of the Coracoacromial (CA) ligament to the distal clavicle.
-Once it has healed this transfer will act as a new coracoclavicular ligament and will work in association with a synthetic ligature/tape, to stabilise the joint.
+This is called an Acromioclavicular (AC) joint stabilisation and is aimed at reconstructing the Coracoclavicular (CC) ligaments.
+If, however, there is a more significant injury or if there has been a delay in presentation, then for greater security, the acromioclavicular capsular ligaments may also need to be reinforced.
+This is termed a Weaver Dunn procedure and entails the excision of a small amount of the outer end of the clavicle and the transfer of the Coracoacromial (CA) ligament to the excision site.
+Once it has healed this transfer will act as a "new" or additional coracoclavicular ligament and will work in association with a synthetic ligature/tape, to stabilise the joint.